andreychemist/andreychemist.github.io/pages/story.md

 ## My Immigration Timeline:
 - Summer 2012 - I work in the LBNL as a postdoctoral fellow in the F-1 OPT status (valid until Dec.
 2012).
 - 24 Jul 2012 - asked professors for recommendation letters.
-- 20 Aug 2012 - submitted the I-140 petition under EB-1A classification requesting premium processing (form I-907).
+- 20 Aug 2012 - filed the I-140 petition under EB-1A classification requesting premium processing (Form I-907).
 - 28 Aug 2012 - received the notice about approval of I-140 petition.
-- 12 Sep 2012 - submitted the I-485 adjustment of status application with the medical exam form (I-693) and the request of the EAD card (I-765).
+- 12 Sep 2012 - filed the I-485 adjustment of status application with the medical exam Form I-693 and the request of the EAD card (Form I-765).
 - 10 Oct 2012 - received the EAD card.
 - 24 Oct 2012 - biometrics appointment in the USCIS office.
 - 14 Nov 2012 - received my green card.